What does being DeafBlind mean?

 Experiencing levels of deafness and blindness together can make life a lot more difficult.

 Sense is a team of dedicated volunteers and skilled staff offering flexible services to deafblind people in the UK.

 The organisation have been offering their invaluable services to both children and adults who are deafblind.

 In order to help children, Sense identify strengths and then focus on areas of weakness.
 Throughout the UK there are 25 summer camps every for children to help them enjoy their holiday and have fun!

 They provide support to the deafblind community enabling them to live as independently as possible.

-Sense provides residential services in England and Northern Ireland.
+They provide residential services in England and Northern Ireland.
 Sense aim to “provide each person with the maximum independence possible along with all the needed support and opportunities to learn and develop”.

 Sense also offer training sessions for professionals who want to get involved in their schemes, conducting special conferences and seminars.